You’ve been working hard to get great photos of your handmade products only to find out when you go to upload them, some look kinda yellow or blue.

 When you're taking photos, make sure you're not mixing your light sources.
 If you're taking photos next to a window with natural light and you have other indoor lights on where you're at, it may be difficult for you to set the correct white balance.
 If you're using natural light, be sure to shut off any indoor lights you may have on.

-Be sure to still edit your photos!
+Don't forget to edit your photos!

 After you take your photos, you’re not out of the woods yet!